annasimps979-jpg/annasimps979-jpg.github.io/Enemies/README.md

 * _<dfn id = "term-dragon">Dragons</dfn>_ are creatures of sheer willpower that usually resemble reptiles.
 * _<dfn id = "term-horror">Horrors</dfn>_ are creatures that are twisted, bent, or otherwise uncategorizable.

-An enemy's description in the Monster Manual will list their Tier, their creature type, their elemental type, and whether they are Normal, Elite, or an Antagonist for the purposes of XP calculation.
+An enemy's description in the Monster Manual will list their tier, their creature type, their elemental type, and whether they are Normal, Elite, or an Antagonist for the purposes of XP calculation.
 The header for every monster will look like this: ((XP Type) (Tier), (Creature Type), (Elemental Type)).
 This will then be followed by their combat statistics and their abilities.

 GMs who need to fill combat encounters with enemies for their [campaign](../Extras/Key-Terms#term-campaign) should consult the following sections:
 * [Encounter Creation:](Encounter-Creation) A guide to creating and roleplaying combat encounters.